gamesbook/pyprototypr/docs/source/core_shapes.rst

       - *height* of the tail portion (``1`` cm for all)
       - *width* of the tail portion
       - *head_height* sets height of the head portion
-      - *head_width* sets width of the head portion (maximum dsistance between the outer arrowhead "wingtips")
+      - *head_width* sets width of the head portion.

+      The *head_width* represents the maximum distance between the outer arrowhead "wingtips".

       The **silver** arrow has these properties:

-      - *tail_width* of ``0.75`` cm; this means the base of the arrow is wider than the body (the width at the top of the tail section)
+      - *tail_width* of ``0.75`` cm; this means the base of the arrow is wider than the body i.e. the width at the top of the tail section
       - *transparency* - set to ``50`` %; the grid is partly visible through it

       The **gold** arrow has these properties: